urbanlab/griotte/README.md

 # Documentation

 Documentation is in `docs/` in rst format.
-Il you installed development dependencies, you can generate documentation by running :
+If you installed development dependencies, you can generate documentation by running :

     cd docs && make html